JantaoDev/AstroTool/README.md

 The device uses the following elements:

-- Stepper motor 28BYJ48-5 (2048 steps per turn, the engine power is weak, so the gear unit 1:12.5 was used to connect it to the mount EQ1)
+- Stepper motor 28BYJ48-5 (2048 steps per turn, the motor power is weak, so the gear unit 1:12.5 was used to connect it to the mount EQ1)
 - Monochrome display 122*32 WG12232E

 The other elements shown in the circuit diagram.